Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 Your undergraduate major should be a subject in which you are interested and which challenges you.
 There are no right or wrong majors or courses to take in undergraduate school as a pre-law student.
-A thorough, broad knowledge of humanities will help to prepare you for the rigorous curriculum you will encounter in law school.
+Thorough, broad knowledge of humanities will help to prepare you for the rigorous curriculum you will encounter in law school.

 Degree Options

 You must either receive a bachelor’s degree or you must have completed three years of a six-year integrated pre-law/law curriculum, under Board rules.
-Your major need not be in any particular area, although majors taken from humanities, history, government, political science and economics are popular choices for pre-law students.
+Your major need not be in any particular area, although majors taken from humanities, history, government, political science, and economics are popular choices for pre-law students.

 Next, you must pass the LSAT, or Law School Admission Test.
 This standardized admission test lasts six hours and is offered quarterly around the country.